Service

 Quote the right repair

-We explain what is actually failing, a tired battery, a charging-system fault, or a parasitic draw, and quote in writing before any work goes ahead.
+We explain what is actually failing, a tired 12V battery, a charging-system fault, a parasitic draw, or a worn hybrid pack, and quote in writing before any work goes ahead.

 4. 04